boveus/hyrax-wiki/Hyrax-Development-Guide.md

            - my_fake_user@faker.com
        ```
    1. Restart the Rails server and you should now see the Administrative menu
-1. You can now begin develop new features in Sufia (by modifying/adding code in your `<sufia directory>`), and test them out immediately in your web browser.
+1. You can now begin develop new features in Hyrax (by modifying/adding code in your `<hyrax directory>`), and test them out immediately in your web browser.
 In many cases any changes you make will take immediate effect.
 But, on occasion, you may find you'll need to restart the Rails server (see step 5 above).

 ## Cleaning up

 1. To stop the development Fedora and Solr servers, press CTRL-C in the terminal windows in which they are running
 1. To clean out the data in Solr & Fedora
-  1. `cd <sufia directory>\.internal_test_app`
+  1. `cd <hyrax directory>\.internal_test_app`
   1. `fcrepo_wrapper clean`
   1. `solr_wrapper clean`